 The Sixth Grade Music course builds on the foundation of concepts and skills established in the Lower School.
-The students will explore the basic elements of rhythm, melody, timbre, harmony, form, and expressive qualities, through singing, playing classroom instruments, composing, moving and analyzing.
-Students will play soprano recorders as well as Orff and percussion instruments to experience performing in an ensemble setting.
+The students will explore the basic elements of music notation, classification of musical instruments and expressive qualities, through singing, composing, analyzing, movement and the playing of different musical instruments.
+Students will play soprano recorders, boomwhackers and percussion instruments to experience performing in an ensemble setting.
 In addition, focused attention will be given to developing the singing voice through proper breathing and vocal techniques.
-Music history and exposure to a variety of instrumental repertoire will be incorporated into the Music lessons.
-At the conclusion of the school year, all students will participate in the Middle School Arts Gala.
+Music history and exposure to a variety of instrumental repertoire and genres will be incorporated into the Music lessons.